orelz890/CS231n_Assignments_And_Summary/README.md

 <br/>

-## 🌐 Overview
+### 🌐 Overview

 Welcome to the repository containing comprehensive summaries and assignment solutions for **CS231n** at Stanford University (2017) and **CV7062610** at Ariel University (2023).
-This collection represents a synthesis of my personal insights gained from these courses, in combination with supplementary materials sourced from the internet.
-Please note that the summary is presented in a blend of English and Hebrew.
+This collection represents a synthesis of my personal insights gained from these courses, in combination with supplementary materials sourced from the internet. **Please note that the summary is presented in a blend of English and Hebrew**.
 It's important to emphasize that no instructor has reviewed or endorsed this summary.
 The information provided is founded on my own interpretations.

 <br/><br/>